leagregorka/leagregorka.github.io/index.md

           <p> </p>
           <p>I enjoy getting stuff done.
 Due to my “let’s get organized” mania, I thrive with clearly defined goals & deadlines.</p>
           <p>I’m the kind of person who likes being in control of my schedule, however improvising in unpredictable emergency cases (believe me, they happen often in the “start-up world”) has also become my thing too.</p>
-          <p> What gets me motivated is my desire to grow and thus to learn new things is a part of my everyday life.</p>
-          <p>I consider myself realistic & highly responsible, therefore values such as authenticity, transparency & honesty are the of the utmost importance to me.</p>
+          <p>I consider myself realistic & highly responsible, therefore values such as transparency & honesty are of the utmost importance to me.</p>
           <p>I firmly believe in the power of teamwork.
 Not only do I consider people the greatest asset that organizations have, but also believe that the right teams can achieve great things.
 I guess that explains my MSc in HRM.</p>
+          <p>I'm currently working on innovation programmes and projects with startups, scaleups, academia and large corporations to help grow their businesses and solve their challenges.</p>
           <p>I also LOVE to travel & experience other cultural environments.</p>
         </div>
       </div>